bhavukm/terraform-project-1/README.md

 ![image](https://github.com/user-attachments/assets/c65bda41-84be-45b6-bb74-74add555c2b9)

+**Knowledge of concepts that are required before this video have been covered in my earlier YouTube Videos, do check these out:**

+AWS EC2 Instance Creation (Manually from UI): https://youtu.be/FOHXylL8e2Q

+AWS EC2 Instance Creation (with Terraform script) and Terraform Installation: https://youtu.be/JkxB_d8XLN8

-Steps to use the Terraform script to automatically deploy the infrastructure:
+The entire AWS Project Deployed Manually from UI: https://youtu.be/dMUQTQS1l3g Steps to use the Terraform script to automatically deploy the infrastructure:

 Resources that should be provisioned before using the Terraform script:

 1. An AWS Account with a Bastion Host (EC2 with Amazon Linux 2023 OS) where Terraform is installed and configured.

-**YouTube Videos on:**

-AWS EC2 Instance Creation (Manually from UI): https://youtu.be/FOHXylL8e2Q

-AWS EC2 Instance Creation (with Terraform script) and Terraform Installation: https://youtu.be/JkxB_d8XLN8

-The entire AWS Project Deployed Manually from UI: https://youtu.be/dMUQTQS1l3g

 2. An IAM Role is attached to the Bastion Host with "Administrator" access.
 For help with IAM Role creation, see the following YouTube Video: https://youtu.be/TF9oisb1QJQ